todd-herbert/heltec-eink-modules/docs/README.md

 **Arduino:** Library can be installed to Arduino IDE with *Sketch* -> *Include Library* -> *Add .Zip Library..*, or through the built-in Library Manager.

-**Platform.io:** Available through the built-in library registiry, or alternatively, can be installed by extracting the Zip file to the lib folder of your project.
+**Platform.io:** Available through the built-in library registry, or alternatively, can be installed by extracting the Zip file to the lib folder of your project.

 ## Acknowledgements